 Though it does not rank as toxic, the startling Medusas Head does have some physical traits that serve it as a means of self-defense.
 The manner in which it achieves this, however, may surprise you.
 In this principle, at least, it resembles many other plants in the world.

 That holds true due to the particular chemical structure of the viscous liquid it produces within itself.
 As a direct result of the nature of that liquid, the milky colored sap produced by the plant often causes irritation to the eyes and skin, if one finds oneself exposed to it.

 - Class: Eudicots

 - Family: Euphorbiaceae

 Medusas Head Distribution, Habitat, and Ecology

-Finally, this extremely distinctive succulent also faces yet another danger to its existence.
-That’s the presence of many non-native plants within its range.
-Quite unfortunately, many of these have now become invasive.
-As a result, these appear to be slowly pushing the species out of its own habitat.
+Most unfortunately, that’s the presence of many non-native plants within its endemic range.
+Quite sadly, many of these species have now become highly invasive.
+As a direct result, these appear to be slowly pushing the incredible flora out of its own habitat.